demandchain/developer.offerengine.com/content/v3/get_deals.md

 If empty or null, this field may be ignored.

-If the array is not empty, then the items listed in the array are choices, referred to as options, which the user can select from to indicate exactly what they want to purchase.
+If the array is not empty, then the items listed in the array are choices, referred to as <i>options</i>, which the user can select from to indicate exactly what they want to purchase.
 When deal_items exist, the information in the deal represents an overall summary of the basic deal and the items represent the specific details of what can actually be purchased.
 Although items do not have all of the same fields that a deal has,